This article started its life as a “30 things in 30 years” post.

 But if you generally do good by people, that’s what they will remember.

-13. If someone takes advantage of everyone around them, eventually they will get to you.
+Added: 2016 - If someone takes advantage of everyone around them, eventually they will get to you.
+Added: 2016

 It’s great practice writing and gives you new perspective on the world.
 I remember having penpals in grade school, and then when I was ~18 I started writing letters to some that I met on a Geocities site.
 Most of those connections faded over time, but one is still a good friend.